-Now, some 70 percent of visitors come dressed in yukata each year.
+Every year a large number of visitors come dressed in yukata.
 If you don't have your own and would like to join in the fun, several shops in the area rent out yukata during the festival period.

-Those in yukata can get discounts at many of the festival stalls, and also free entry to the inner part of Himeji Castle.
+Those in yukata can get discounts at some stores around the venue, and also free entry to facilities around Himeji Castle.

 * The information on this page may be subject to change due to COVID-19.